 When so-called ‘pulse’ surveys are done right, they can be effective, but we’ve found that it’s easy to fall into a few common pitfalls.
-Are you following pulse survey best practices?
-Are they even a good fit for your organisation?
-Whatever you decide, here’s what to avoid:
+Are you following pulse survey best practice?
+Do you have good employee engagement?
+Are they even a good fit for your organisation, or are people bothering to answer your pulse survey questions?

-The feedback you get from employees won’t have much use if you don’t have the time to implement it.
-It’s fine if they just want more stationery, but if they’ve got a more nuanced issue with the office culture, it’ll take longer to deal with.
-They want to see the result before another survey goes out.
-Feedback is just the start of the process - give yourself time to make meaningful change for your employees.
+The feedback you get from employee experiences won’t have much use if you don’t have the time to implement it.
+It’s fine if they just want more stationery, but if they’ve got a more nuanced issue with the work culture, it’ll take longer to deal with.
+Either way they want to see the result before another survey goes out.
+Feedback is just the start of the process – give yourself time to make meaningful change for your employees.

 It might sound obvious but we’ve seen it happen.
 Not only are some people sending out surveys too often, they’re asking the same questions that their employees have already taken the time to reply to.
-It compounds the problem and reduces employee engagement even further.
+It compounds the problem and means you’ll never improve employee engagement even further.

 Some people describe pulse surveys like you are “always listening.”
 Do it wrong though, and you’re more likely to give the impression that you’re “always asking, never listening.”

-You might be guilty of some of the issues we’ve highlighted, but still getting positive results in your employee engagement surveys.
-That doesn’t surprise us - you’re still likely to see good results at the start particularly when you have moved away from a traditional annual survey.
-The problem is that they tail off dramatically - we tracked these results ourselves from a typical survey:
+You might be guilty of some of the issues we’ve highlighted, but still getting positive results in your employee engagement pulse surveys.
+That doesn’t surprise us – you’re still likely to see good results at the start, particularly when you have moved away from a traditional annual survey.
+The problem is that they tail off dramatically – we tracked these survey results ourselves:

 At first, digital pulse survey platforms are great.
 You get an improved user experience, regular feedback cycles and wide ranging feedback – all presented nicely in an intuitive dashboard.

 However, over time this engagement tails off.
-Participation rates fall, your ability to act on feedback quickly becomes overwhelming, and as a consequence your teams lose trust in the whole process.
+Participation rates fall, your ability to act on employee engagement feedback quickly becomes overwhelming, and as a consequence your teams lose trust in the whole process.